Reappropriation: Controversy and objections

 Reclaimed words often remain controversial for a time, due to their original pejorative nature.
 For some terms, even "reclaimed" usage by members of the community concerned is a subject of controversy.
 Often, not all members of a given community support the idea that a particular slur should be reclaimed at all.
 In other cases, a word can be seen as acceptable when used by the members of the community that has reclaimed it (in-group usage), but its use by outside parties (out-group usage) can still be seen as derogatory and thus controversial.
-For example, Brontsema noted in 2003 in his discussion of the reclaimed terms that while "[the term nigger] may be acceptable for African Americans] to use it freely, it is off-limits to whites, whose usage of nigger cannot be the same, given its history and the general history of racial oppression and racial relations in the United States."
-Similar argument has been made in 2009 for words associated with the LGBT movement like queer or dyke.
-A related discourse occurred with regards to the Washington Redskins name controversy, with the American Indians community divided on whether the term has been reclaimed or not.
+For example, Brontsema noted in 2003 in his discussion of the reclaimed terms that while "[the term nigger (sometimes nigga)] may be acceptable for black people to use it freely, it is off-limits to whites, whose usage of nigger cannot be the same, given its history and the general history of racial oppression and racial relations in the United States."
+A similar argument has been made in 2009 for words associated with the LGBT movement like queer or dyke.
+A related discourse occurred with regards to the Washington Redskins name controversy, with the Native American community divided on whether the term has been reclaimed or not.

 Those opposed to the reclamation of terms have argued that such terms are irredeemable and are forever connected to their derogatory meaning, and their usage will continue to hurt those who remember its original intent and even reinforce the existing stigma.
 The supporters of reclamation argue, in turn, that many such words had non-derogatory meanings that are simply being restored and that in either case, reclaiming such a word denies it to those who would want to use it to oppress others and represents a form of moral victory for the group that reclaimed it.

-In 2017, the US Supreme Court, heard arguments for Matal v.
+In 2017, the US Supreme Court heard arguments for Matal v.
 Tam.
 In that case, the US Patent and Trademark Office refused a trademark registration for an Asian American band, The Slants, because it deemed the term disparaging.
-However, the court ruled unanimously in its favor.
+However, the court ruled unanimously in the band's favor.
 Washington University in St. Louis conducted an extensive study on reappropriation based on the band name and found that reclaimed words could be an effective tool for neutralizing disparaging words: "Reappropriation does seem to work in the sense of defusing insults, rendering them less disparaging and harmful."

+For example the word "queer" in the sense of "homosexual" was originally strongly offensive, echoing the negative connotations of the word's older meanings, included "strange" and "odd".
+Since the 1980s, this term was reclaimed by some gay people as a self-reference.
+From nowadays, because of this reason, this term is still considered offensive by some, especially when used by a person whose sexual identity is not queer.

 Examples

 Sex and sexuality

-There are many recent examples of linguistic reappropriation in the areas of human sexuality, gender roles, sexual orientation, etc. Among these are:
+There are many recent examples of linguistic re-appropriation in the areas of human sexuality, gender roles, sexual orientation, etc. Among these are: